Frequently Asked Questions - Evolving the Standards for B Corp Certification

 At the end of 2021, following a year of engagement through focus groups and surveys with more than 1,200 stakeholders from around the world, B Lab’s Standards Advisory Council agreed on a framework for the new standards for B Corp Certification based on a set of specific topics.
 (Learn more about this process here.)

-In 2022, with a draft framework agreed on by the SAC, B Lab has been focused on engaging subject matter experts with expertise in specific social, environmental, and governance topics, and creating the draft of the standards themselves.
+In 2022, with a draft framework agreed on by the SAC, B Lab focused on engaging subject matter experts with expertise in specific social, environmental, and governance topics, and creating the draft of the standards themselves.

 The first drafts of the new standards were presented for preliminary consultation and from September to November 2022, 1,051 stakeholders responded to the survey beyond more than 100 B Corps engaging in 48 hours of virtual focus groups.